Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Introduction

-To address this challenge, we employ a thermodynamics-driven machine-learning (ML) framework~\cite{gokdemir2025machine,zhu2025enhanced} to construct CVs for SARS-CoV-2 pseudoknot folding.
-Specifically, we use spectral map (SM)~\cite{rydzewski2023spectral,rydzewski2024learning,rydzewski2024spectral}, a recently developed method for performing dimensionality reduction using neural networks (NNs) and identifying slow dynamical modes without any prior knowledge of the underlying reaction coordinate.
-SM constructs CVs by maximizing timescale separation, thus directly targeting slow dynamics.
-This characteristic distinguishes SM from conventional descriptors and makes it particularly effective for characterizing ligand-induced conformational transitions in RNA pseudoknots, where the coupling between ligand association and large-scale RNA rearrangement is difficult to quantify.
+To address this challenge, we employ a thermodynamics-driven machine learning (ML) framework to construct CVs for SARS-CoV-2 pseudoknot folding.
+Specifically, we use spectral map (SM)~\cite{rydzewski2023spectral,rydzewski2024learning,rydzewski2024spectral}, a recently developed method for performing dimensionality reduction using neural networks (NNs) and constructing CVs without prior knowledge of the underlying process.
+SM constructs CVs from thermodynamic information, yielding reaction coordinates that correspond to the slow modes of the system.
+For a detailed discussion regarding physics-based ML methods for identifying CVs, we refer to recent reviews by G\"okdemir and Rydzewski~\cite{gokdemir2025machine}, and Zhu et al~\cite{zhu2025enhanced}.
+This characteristic distinguishes SM from other ML techniques for learning CVs, making SM especially useful for characterizing ligand-induced conformational transitions in RNA pseudoknots, where the coupling between ligand association and large-scale RNA rearrangement can benefit from a physics-based approach.

-In this work, we investigate how the SARS-CoV-2 frameshift-stimulatory pseudoknot interacts with the $-1$ PRF inhibitor merafloxacin and two related analogs proposed by Sun et al~\cite{sun2021restriction}.
-We analyze how ligand type, protonation state, and pseudoknot topology jointly determine RNA structural stability and drive conformational transitions.
-To achieve this, we perform extensive all-atom MD simulations of both threaded and unthreaded pseudoknot models in ligand-free and ligand-bound states, and analyze the resulting trajectories with SM to identify the slowest modes and trace the minimum free-energy pathways in the FELs of each RNA--ligand system.
+In this work, we investigate how the SARS-CoV-2 frameshift-stimulatory pseudoknot interacts with the $-1$ PRF inhibitor merafloxacin and two structural analogs reported by Sun et al~\cite{sun2021restriction}.
+We analyze how ligand structure, protonation state, and pseudoknot topology jointly determine RNA structural stability and drive conformational transitions.
+To achieve this, we perform extensive all-atom MD simulations of both threaded and unthreaded pseudoknot models in ligand-free and ligand-bound states, and analyze the resulting trajectories with SM to identify the slowest modes and trace the minimum free-energy pathways (MFEPs) in the FELs of each RNA--ligand system.